bvbohnen/X3_Customizer/Documentation.md

       Modifies the Attack command when used on an owned asset to instead enact Attack Nearest.
 In vanilla AP, such attack commands are quietly ignored.
 Intended for use when commanding groups, where Attack is available but Attack Nearest is not.
 This replaces '!ship.cmd.attack.std'.

- * Disable_OOS_War_Sector_Spawns (incompatible with: LU)
+ * Disable_OOS_War_Sector_Spawns (incompatible with: LU, TC)

     Requires: scripts/!fight.war.protectsector.xml

       Disables spawning of dedicated ships in the AP war sectors which attack player assets when the player is out-of-sector.
 By default, these ships scale up with player assets, and immediately respawn upon being killed.
 This patches '!fight.war.protectsector'.

- * Fix_OOS_Laser_Missile_Conflict (incompatible with: LU)
+ * Fix_OOS_Laser_Missile_Conflict (incompatible with: LU, TC)

     Requires: scripts/!plugin.acp.fight.attack.object.xml

       Allows OOS combat to include both missile and laser fire in the same attack round.
 In vanilla AP, a ship firing a missile will not fire its lasers for a full round, generally causing a large drop in damage output.
-With the change, adding missiles to OOS ships will not hurt their performance.
+With the change, adding missiles to OOS ships should not hurt their performance.

- * Fleet_Interceptor_Bug_Fix (incompatible with: LU)
+ * Fleet_Interceptor_Bug_Fix (incompatible with: LU, TC)

     Requires: scripts/!lib.fleet.shipsfortarget.xml

       Apply bug fixes to the Fleet logic for selecting ships to launch at enemies.
 A mispelling of 'interecept' causes M6 ships to be launched against enemy M8s instead of interceptors.
 Patches !lib.fleet.shipsfortarget.xml.

- * Increase_Escort_Engagement_Range (incompatible with: LU)
+ * Increase_Escort_Engagement_Range (incompatible with: LU, TC)

     Requires: scripts/!move.follow.template.xml